jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

        style="max-width: 850px; width: 100%; height: auto;">
 </figure>

 Los Angeles's SoFi Stadium is an outlier in terms of its high costs, hosting two teams, and as a privately funded venue.
-The remaining venues show a continuation of the escalating cost trend, with expenditures reaching $3 million.
+The remaining venues show a continuation of the escalating cost trend, with expenditures reaching $3 billion.
 The average public contribution now exceeds $1 billion, ranging from $850 million to $1.8 billion.
 Cost information for a new Denver Broncos stadium has not been announced.

 Newer venues include more amenities and opulent private spaces.
 All the stadiums are domed, except for the Buffalo Bills' new Highmark Stadium; however, it's stacked design includes a specially-designed snow-melting roof and heated concourses, so that [64% of seats are covered](https://news.pollstar.com/2026/07/23/the-2-1-billion-bills-gambit-why-buffalo-said-no-to-a-roof/).